HIRING: machine learning research scientist

 About the NIMH Machine Learning Team

-Our mission is to help NIMH scientists use machine learning methods to address a diverse set of research problems in clinical and cognitive psychology and neuroscience.
+Our mission is to help NIMH scientists use machine learning methods to address research problems in clinical and cognitive psychology and neuroscience.
 These range from identifying biomarkers for aiding diagnoses to creating and testing models of mental processes in healthy subjects.
-Our overarching goal is to use machine learning to improve every aspect of the scientific effort.
+Our overarching goal is to use machine learning to improve every aspect of the scientific effort, from helping discover or develop theories to generating actionable results.

 We work with many different data types, including very large brain imaging datasets from various imaging modalities, behavioral data, and picture and text corpora.
 We have excellent computational resources, both of our own (tens of high-end GPUs for deep learning, several large servers) and shared within the NIH (a cluster with hundreds of thousands of CPUs, and hundreds of GPUs).